MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterSharedVolumeState.md

 ### -Cluster

 Specifies the name of the cluster on which to run this cmdlet.
-If you specify a period (`.`) or do not specify this parameter, the cmdlet runs on the local cluster.
+If you specify a period (`.`) or don't specify this parameter, the cmdlet runs on the local cluster.

 ```yaml
 Type: String